seclemens/Porechop/README.md

 ### Reversing sequences

-(Not checked with the hardcoded adapters.)
-If your custom adapters name for an adapter ends in *reverse* it is marked as being the reverse read.
+(Not checked with the hardcoded adapters.
+Does not work for sequences having middle adapters) If your custom adapters name for an adapter ends in *reverse* it is marked as being the reverse read.
 Using the option `correct_read_direction` Porechop will save the reverse complement of the trimmed sequence.